 R.E.L.I.E.F. is an acronym for Respite for Elders Living in Everyday Families.
-This is a free in-home respite care program that provides trained volunteers to relieve persons who are caring for individuals with Alzheimer’s Disease or a related dementia, or who are frail, elderly and unable to care for themselves.
+This is a free in-home respite care program that provides trained volunteers to relieve persons who are caring for individuals with Alzheimer’s disease or a related dementia, or who are frail, elderly and unable to care for themselves.
 The program’s larger goal is to reduce the placement of individuals in Medicaid-funded nursing homes, which it does through helping families care for loved ones in their home.

-Did You Know?
 Studies have shown that recipients of respite care have higher levels of caregiver satisfaction and consequently become better caregivers.

 Benefits and Services